 In terms of our workers’ compensation and unemployment compensation systems, the PA Chamber supports policies that root out fraud and abuse and ensures the solvency of these systems, so that they can remain temporary safety nets for injured workers and those who lose their job through no fault of their own and are actively searching for work.

 We oppose excessive mandates and artificial wage inflators – like “feel good” minimum wage mandates that unnecessarily increase the cost of doing business and lead to reduced hours, less hiring opportunities and, in some cases, force businesses to close their doors.
 The PA Chamber also supports legislation that levels the playing field between unions and private sector employers, allowing business owners ample time to communicate the pros and cons of unionism to their workers; as well as ending the practice of compulsory union membership as a condition of employment.
+We also stand opposed to any bills that would force one-size-fits all labor laws onto businesses in the Commonwealth, including overtime mandates that could lead to significant cost increases for businesses and damage workplace culture and morale.

 On this issue, the PA Chamber is engaged across multiple fronts – from leading a broad coalition against additional proposed taxes on the natural gas industry; to weighing in at the federal level in support of streamlined and simplified regulatory policies; to promoting legislation at the state level that helps Pennsylvania achieve both economic development AND environmental protection.